MacroPhase/Languages/README.md

 ## _keys.json

 This is the English source of truth.
 Every translatable string in the app lives here.
 If a key isn't in this file, it doesn't exist.
 If a key is in this file but not in your language pack, the app shows the English version.
+If a new update is made, please wait for the developer to update the keys.json.
+After that, if you want to update your language to the new keys, you can use the app's "Copy missing keys" to get the ones needed, translate them, and open a PR as described.